List of mass stabbing incidents (2020–present): Tomisławice, Poland

-On 10 May, a 19 year old man went on a rampage in an orphanage killing a 16 year old girl and injuring 9 other people.
+On 10 May, a 19-year-old man killed a 16-year-old girl and injured 9 other people at an orphanage.

 Milwaukee, Wisconsin, U.S.

 On 14 May, four women were injured after being stabbed during a fight at an apartment building on Milwaukee's northside.
 Two women and a teenage girl were later apprehended.
 Afterwards, ten knives were reportedly recovered from the scene.

 Eskilstuna, Sweden

 On 1 June, four people were injured in an attack at a school.

 Seoul, South Korea

 On 21 July, 1 person was killed and 3 other were injured in a stabbing attack near subway station.
 The attacker was apprehended.